[This Kjerabolten Post was featured as a Lonely Planet Top Post ]

 Lars’ enthusiasm was palpable as he recounted the plan for the upcoming weekend.
 He had sourced a tent and mapped the route.

-The enticing descriptions of the hikes had me move closer to take a peek at the laptop.
+The enticing descriptions of the hikes made me move closer to peek at the laptop.
 It was then I saw the photographs. …and it was then that I first laid eyes on Kjeragbolten.

 KJERAGBOLTEN CAMPING WEEKEND